HaqimIskandar/Ctx2Skill/README.md

 | GPT-5.1 | 21.2% | 25.8% | +4.6% |
 | GPT-5.2 | 18.2% | 21.4% | +3.2% |

+We conduct our experiments using the API from newapi, openai, and azure api.

 ## Quick Start

 ### Prerequisites